-This review on Asus Vivobook 15 x512 that you’re about to go through is clearly through the user’s perspective.
-I’ve made some things clear about this model as I personally own one.
+This Asus Vivobook 15 x512 review that you’re about to go through is clearly from the user’s perspective.
+I’ve made some things clear about this model as I own one.

 The Asus Vivobook 15 x512 that I’m currently using is equipped with